enhance-dev/enhance.dev/src/views/docs/md/learn/get-started/editor-setup.md

   - GH Discussion: https://github.com/orgs/enhance-dev/discussions/20
 ---

-Enhance components get passed a tagged template literal function <code>html``</code> for defining HTML templates; this can make formatting, highlighting, and linting a little weird.
-We recommend the following editor extensions to improve the authoring experience.
+Enhance components get passed a tagged template literal function <code>html``</code> for defining HTML templates; this can be challenging for some editors to highlight so we recommend the following editor extensions to improve the authoring experience.

 ## VS Code Extensions